haesleinhuepf/bia-bob/README.md

 ![img.png](https://github.com/haesleinhuepf/bia-bob/raw/main/docs/images/generate_notebook.gif)

+## Disclaimer

+`bia-bob` is a research project aiming at streamlining the design of image analysis workflows.
+Under the hood it uses artificial intelligence / large language models to generate text and code fulfilling the user's requests.
+Users are responsible to verify the generated code according to good-scientific practice.
+Some general advice:
+* If you do not understand what a generated code snippet does, ask `%%bob explain this code in detail to a Python beginner:` before executing the code.
+* After Bob generated a data analysis workflow for you, ask `%%bob How could I verify this analysis workflow?`.
+It is good scientific practice to measure the quality of segmentation results for example, or to measure the difference of automated quantitative measurements, in comparison to manual analysis.
+* If you are not sure if an image analysis workflow is valid, consider asking human experts.
+E.g. reach out via https://image.sc .

 > [!CAUTION]
 > When using the OpenAI, Google Gemini, Anthropic or any other endpoint via BiA-Bob, you are bound to the terms of service
 > of the respective companies or organizations.